 Offers an opportunity to explore an area of study not included in the Catalog listing of approved courses.
-The topic of an Independent Study should be selected and carefully designed by the student and faculty sponsor, and must meet with the approval of the College Coordinator.
+The topic of an Independent Study should be selected and carefully designed by the student and faculty sponsor, and must meet with the approval of the College Coordinator or the Dean of CLASS.
 Normally, the student will be expected to have a cumulative grade point average of 3.00 and possess the appropriate background and interest to pursue the proposed area of study.

-A "Proposal for Independent Study" form may be obtained from the Registrar or from the office of the College Coordinator.
+A "Proposal for Independent Study" form may be obtained from the Registrar or the College Coordinator or the Dean of CLASS.
 Prerequisite: Anthropology major and 3.00 cumulative grade point average.